Go to Reviews.org US Edition

 A breakdown of Vodafone’s network coverage including analysis of 4G and 5G coverage.

 There are a few mobile networks in Australia to choose from.
 Telstra has two and they’re both the biggest: first-party Telstra mobile customers get the biggest network, while Telstra wholesale customers get the second-biggest network.
 Optus first-party and MVNO customers are tapped into the next biggest network, while Vodafone has the third largest network.
+You can compare the coverage of all three networks and find out which is right for you.

 There’s not a whole lot of difference between these networks in terms of the percentages of the population, but that’s for 4G and there’s currently a bigger divide when it comes to 5G that’s likely to continue into the future.